How to cook rice in the microwave, perfect every time

 Scoop the rice into the microwave-safe container or pot.
 Fill the pot with water and swish the water and rice with your hands.
 Pour out the water, keeping the rice in the pot (just cup your hands around the rice to prevent it from pouring out).
 Repeat for 2-3 more times until the water is just barely cloudy.
 The last time, make sure you pour as AS MUCH WATER AS POSSIBLE (without losing any rice grains down the drain!)
 If there is too much water in the pot, the next step's water measurement will be off.

-Microwave on high for 11 minutes.
-Let rest covered (no peeking!) for 3 minutes before fluffing.
+Microwave on high for 5 minutes at full power.
+Microwave 15 minutes at 50% power.
+Let rest covered (no peeking!) for 5 minutes before fluffing.
 Give the rice a quick taste.
 Does it need more time?
-If so, cook for an additional 1 minute on high.
+If so, cover and cook for an additional 1 minute on high.